 The length of a debt resolution case varies, even debt-by-debt.
 It is helpful to remember that once this process begins, your attorney will initiate a review and investigation of all the documents associated with each one of your debts in order to determine your responsibilities and your rights, and suggest the best course of action for you to take.
 Additionally, you can do your part to keep your case moving forward by maintaining contact with the law firm and sending any information they may request in a timely manner.

-Our attorneys work with multiple law firms in most states throughout the United States who focus their practice on consumer advocacy law, with your attorney serving as your primary point of contact.
+Our attorneys work with multiple law firms who focus their practice on consumer advocacy law in almost all states across the United States, with your appointed attorney serving as your primary point of contact.

 Your attorneys legal fees are agreed upon at the moment your case is accepted.
 Interest-free monthly installment plans are available.